 The best time to visit Iceland depends on what YOU want to see and do!
 There really is no right or wrong answer and Iceland is a magical country to visit at any time of year!
 The best time of year to go to Iceland will depend on what you are hoping to do.
 Looking to spot puffins in Iceland?

 On the hunt for the elusive Northern Lights?
 Hoping to capture waterfalls at their best?
 Hopefully, our breakdown will help you choose when to go to Iceland for what you need!
+If you plan to drive the Ring Road in Iceland this is important information you must consider.

 It is the best time to visit Iceland in the summer if you: